 - Loop the end around the center bar then pull the end all the way through.
 As you can see in the photo below, the end of the strap is now right side up against the back of the strap.
 Pull this end through about 1” and pin in place.

-- Stitch the end in place through both layers.
+- Stitch the end in place through all the layers.
 We recommend stitching across twice or even three times for a strong seam, however, this seam will be visible from the back of the strap when finished, so keep your stitching neat with one line of stitching directly on top of the next.

 - With the strap once again wrong side up, find the opposite raw end and collect one of the rings.
 Remember, this may be a ring or a swivel hook, and in either case, may already be attached with a tab to your project.